 - Neon Genesis Evangelion:

 - Asuka.
 Beautiful?
 Check, Smart?
-Check, Love Interrest?
+Check, Love Interest?
 Check, Loves Mad Scientist mother dearly?
 Check.
 Mother is insane?
 Check (Unless you call: A) Reattempting an experiment that ATE the previous person.
 B) hanging yourself (After losing what sanity you had in said experiment) so that your daughter would be the first person to find your body.
 Sane)

-- Huge subversion in G Gundam.
+- Huge subversion in Mobile Fighter G Gundam.
 We thought that main character Domon Kasshu was the Mad Scientists's Handsome Son... but he wasn't.
 Then we thought he was the Magnificent Bastard's Handsome Younger Brother...
 Guess what.
 He wasn't.
 His partner Rain Mikamura, on the other hand...

 - Star Blazers: